adospace/reactorui-maui-docs/getting-started.md

 ---
-description: Describes how setup a MauiReactor project
+description: Describes how to setup a MauiReactor project
 ---

 # Getting Started